North Fitzroy Kangaroos Football Club: Background

 Despite Fitzroy being a successful and strongly competitive club from the 1890s to the 1950s, winning eight VFL premierships and one VFA premiership, the 1966 VFL season is arguably considered to be what was the beginning of the club's hardships, when tenancy issues arose with the club's spiritual home of Brunswick Street Oval.
-The difficulties with operations and maintenance of the stadium, caused by the unwillingness of the cricket club and the local city Council to work with the club in repairing and renovating the venue, saw them never play another VFL match there again at the oval, with the club relocating five times between Princes Park, the Junction Oval, the Western Oval and Victoria Park.
+The difficulties with operations and maintenance of the stadium, caused by the unwillingness of the cricket club and the local city Council to work with the club in repairing and renovating the venue to something approaching VFL standsrds, saw them leave the oval in 1966.
+They would never play another VFL/AFL match again at the oval, with the club relocating five times between Princes Park, the Junction Oval, the Western Oval and Victoria Park.
 The cricket club to this day has been criticised for playing a part in the football club's downfall; as at the time, the football club could have afforded to make repairs to the venue, but in declining damaged the long term viability of the football club.
 The cricket club ultimately left Brunswick Street Oval in the 1980s when it merged with the Doncaster cricket club, and only occasionally plays a few matches at the oval.

 Along with stadium issues, and despite winning the 1978 Night Series Tournament and long-time captain Kevin Murray winning the 1969 Brownlow Medal whilst playing for the club, financial difficulties began threatening the club's long term viability further.
-This was illustrated by the club accumulating three wooden spoons between the 1963 and 1966 seasons, prior to the stadium difficulties, and the club would further be non-competitive for over a decade later.
+This was illustrated by the club accumulating three wooden spoons between the 1963 and 1966seasons, prior to the stadium difficulties, and the club would further be non-competitive for over a decade later.
 Regardless of the club becoming competitive again in the early 1980s with the recruiting of key individual players, in which Fitzroy lost the 1986 preliminary final to the eventual premiers in Hawthorn, the same year would the club's first official financial loss, in posting a AUD250,000 deficit at the season's conclusion.
 It would later prove to be the last final series Fitzroy ever participated in.
 Immediately following the season's conclusion, Fitzroy discussed merger possibilities with the Melbourne Football Club who were also facing financial difficulty but of a lesser extent, in forming the 'Melbourne Lions Football Club'.
 As both club's immediate solvency to trade wasn't seen as threatened, immediate merger talks collapsed by mutual consent, with the two clubs remaining on good terms, and would later recommence merger talks during the 1994 season.
 Relocation to Brisbane was also discussed in 1986, with the playing squad one Sunday morning after a training session overwhelmingly voting in favor of relocation to Brisbane if it were to go ahead.